Chapter 2:

 An arm like a steel beam locked around his neck, dragging him into a headlock.
 Ren winced as his vision filled with a flash of teeth and tousled sand-colored hair escaping from beneath a knit cap.

-Midori Igawa towered over most students—a mountain in a gray sweatshirt layered over white turtleneck, green varsity jacket hanging open, finger-less gloves stretched over hands that could palm a basketball.
-The only other person in this hellhole who actually spoke to Ren by choice.
+Igawa Midori towered over most students.
+A mountain in a gray sweatshirt layered over white turtleneck, green varsity jacket hanging open.
+He was the only other person in this hellhole who actually spoke to Ren by choice.

 “Midori,” Ren managed through clenched teeth.
 “Head.
 Hurts.”